-The Community and Volunteer Resource Department (CVR) currently has 31 Hospitality Cart Volunteers, plus staff members from the Miami Children’s Hospital Foundation who also volunteer their time.
+The Community and Volunteer Resource Department (CVR) currently has 31 Hospitality Cart Volunteers, plus staff members from the Nicklaus Children's Hospital, formerly Miami Children's Hospital, Foundation who also volunteer their time.
 They provide complimentary food and beverage services to patient’s families five days a week.
 Goodies that they distribute include coffee, tea, hot chocolate, pastries and bananas.
 Parents and family members seem to appreciate the smiling faces of the volunteers and staff members and enjoy a nice cup of coffee without having to leave their rooms.
 Marilyn Cale has been a hospitality cart volunteer for almost two years.
 “Sometimes, parents have not been able to leave their sick child to get something to eat or drink,” she said. “ They always light up when we arrive.
 They call us angels.”
 The CRV department feels fortunate to have this group of friendly, social, and compassionate volunteers as part of the hospital’s volunteer program.

 The Pediatric Care Center has five summer volunteers.
 Stephanie assists with tasks such as answering the telephone, pulling medical records, data inputting, making copies, and assisting the nurses with other duties, as needed.
 “The volunteers are amazing.
 They have helped us get organized, and given the nurses an opportunity to catch up on accumulated paper work,” said Leslie Gutierrez, Administrative Assistant.

 Volunteering has been a great educational experience for Stephanie, and she enjoys working and interacting with the nursing staff.
-She plans on continuing volunteering at MCH until she graduates, which is a great plus for the hospital!
+She plans on continuing volunteering at NCH until she graduates, which is a great plus for the hospital!

 This summer we have been very fortunate in having Samantha Lee Albo participating in our Teen Volunteer Program.